cspjst/CONTRACT/background.md

 The earliest `errno` values originated in Version 7 Unix (1979) and were later adopted in System III and System V. These cover fundamental operations involving files, processes, and memory.

-Key values in this phase:
+Key values in this phase:-
 - `EPERM` (1): Operation not permitted
 - `ENOENT` (2): No such file or directory
 - `ESRCH` (3): No such process